Choosing a Spine Surgeon:

 Innovation – Precision – Compassion

-The Southwest Scoliosis and Spine Institute’s spine surgery doctors provide skilled, tailored care to patients suffering from a variety of back and neck diseases, including spinal arthritis, disc degeneration, scoliosis, spinal abnormalities, and tumors.
+The Southwest Scoliosis and Spine Institute’s spine surgery doctors with offices in Dallas, Plano, and Frisco, Texas provide skilled, tailored care to patients suffering from a variety of back and neck diseases, including spinal arthritis, disc degeneration, scoliosis, spinal abnormalities, and tumors.
 We combine routine surgical approaches with the most cutting-edge minimally invasive and robotic procedures.
 This enables us to perform a broad range of services.
 For instance, from normal cervical and lumbar surgery to sophisticated spine reconstruction and revision procedures.
 Our objectives are to provide great patient care, enhance our discipline via research, and teach future generations of spine surgeons.

 We will Safely Care for You